MinkSieders/Chromeleon_Sequence_Writer/README.md

   - A 'plates' subfolder with .xlsx files for 96-well plate designs
   - A 'vials.xlsx' file for 1.5 mL vial samples

+- Sample names can be whatever, do not use '.' in the sample name.
+The '.' sign is used for organizing replicates and timepoints.
+Input sample names should follow this structure '{Name}.R{num}.T{12}', for example like this: 'S001.R1.T12'.
+This would denote sample with name S001, Replicate 1 and Timepoint 12.
+The R and T notations are not required and the script will also function when only a name is defined.
+If a '.' is used, the script will still attempt to seperate the string into components and find replicate and timepoint numbers.
+The script will assume the component at index 0 will be the sample name.

 ## Usage
 Run the script with the following command: